Hawthorne001/dynamics365smb-docs/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 * **CDSACCOUNT** creates and synchronizes new accounts in [!INCLUDE[prod_short](includes/cds_long_md.md)] based on an account in [!INCLUDE[prod_short](includes/prod_short.md)].

 You can add more templates, and use filters to define conditions under which [!INCLUDE [prod_short](includes/prod_short.md)] applies them.
 The templates apply to data moving in either direction.
-For example, you might use a template for domestic customers in the United States, and another for foreign customers in the European Union, or vice versa.
+For example, you might use a template for domestic customers in the United States and another for foreign customers in the European Union&mdash;or vice versa.
 In that case, when the data synchronizes, [!INCLUDE [prod_short](includes/prod_short.md)] uses the country/region code for the customer to apply the appropriate template.

 ### To specify configuration templates on a table mapping